Zulfikar Ali Bhutto: Early life and education

 Zulfikar Ali Bhutto belonged to a Sindhi family; Owen Bennett-Jones writes that the family traces its ancestry back to a 9th-century Rajput prince of the Bhati clan who ruled the town of Tanot (in current-day Rajasthan, India), Bhutto's ancestors later appearing in different Rajasthani chronicles in prominent roles, the family converting to Islam mostly around the 17th century before moving to Sindh.

 He was born to Shah Nawaz Bhutto and Khursheed Begum near Larkana.
 His father was the dewan of the princely state of Junagadh and enjoyed an influential relationship with the officials of the British Raj.
-His mother, Khursheed Begum, was born Lakhi Bai, and had been a professional dance girl from a Hindu family but converted to Islam when she married Shah Nawaz.
+His mother, Khursheed Begum, was born Lakhi Bai, and had been a professional dance girl from a Hindu family and converted to Islam when she married Shah Nawaz.
 Reportedly, Shah Nawaz Bhutto had seen her dancing and had proposed, eventually marrying her.
 Zulfikar was their third child — the first, Sikandar Ali, had died from pneumonia at age seven in 1914, and the second, Imdad Ali, died of cirrhosis at age 39 in 1953.

 As a young boy, Bhutto moved to Worli Seaface in Bombay, where he studied at the Cathedral and John Connon School and later at St. Xavier's College, Mumbai.
 He then also became an activist in the Pakistan Movement.
 In 1943, his marriage was arranged with Shireen Amir Begum.
 In 1947, Bhutto was admitted to the University of Southern California to study political science.

-In 1949, as a sophomore, Bhutto transferred to the University of California, Berkeley, where he earned a B.A. (honours) degree in political science in 1950.
+In 1949, as a junior, Bhutto transferred to the University of California, Berkeley from the University of Southern California, where he earned a B.A. (honours) degree in political science in 1950.
 A year later on 8 September 1951, he married a woman of Iranian Kurdish origin—Nusrat Ispahani, popularly known as Begum Nusrat Bhutto.
 During his studies at the University of California, Berkeley, Bhutto became interested in the theories of socialism, delivering a series of lectures on their feasibility in Islamic countries.
 During this time, Bhutto's father played a controversial role in the affairs of Junagadh.
 Coming to power in a palace coup, he secured the accession of his state to Pakistan, which was ultimately negated by Indian intervention in December 1947.
 In June 1950, Bhutto travelled to the United Kingdom to study law at Christ Church, Oxford and received a BA in jurisprudence, followed by an LLM degree in law and an M.Sc. (honours) degree in political science.
 Upon finishing his studies, he served as a lecturer in international law at the University of Southampton in 1952, and he was called to the bar at Lincoln's Inn in 1953.